--Mainstreet Cultural District
+- -Mainstreet Cultural District

--Downtown Facade Program
+- -Downtown Facade Program

--Campustown Improvement Program
+- -Campustown Improvement Program

--Community Investment Fund Loan Program (partner with Ames Economic Development Commission)
+- -Community Investment Fund Loan Program (partner with Ames Economic Development Commission)

--Revolving Loan Fund Program
+- -Revolving Loan Fund Program

 Since 1999, the City has been very active in utilizing its dollars, along with federal, state, and private investments, in addressing the need to support economic development activities in the community.
-For 2007-08, the City has available approximately \$630,000 to invest towards economic development activities in the community.
+For 2008-09, the City has available approximately \$160,000 for economic development activities in the community.
 The City also partners with the Iowa Department of Economic Development (IDED) to assist with programs involving local businesses.
 (See the chart under "Table for Needs Assessment" tab of the City's Economic Development Incentive Programs and accomplishments.)